-Students will examine basic issues of philosophy including the nature of being, methods of acquiring knowledge and the foundation of moral, religious and political beliefs.
-Emphasis will be on the value of philosophical inquiry in today's society.
+This course is a study of basic issues of philosophy, including the nature of being, methods of acquiring knowledge and man's moral, social, religious and political values.
+Emphasis will be on the applications of the study of traditional problems of philosophy to the study of contemporary society.
 3 hrs./wk.

-LOGIC AND CRITICAL THINKING (3CR)
+PHIL 124 LOGIC AND CRITICAL THINKING (3CR)